 Learn how to complete a Climate Risk Assessment, and design adaptation measures which would increase communities adaptive capacity.

-This is a free interactive online course on climate risk assessments and risk management.
+This is an interactive online course on climate risk assessments and risk management.
 It is predominantly for participants of the RedR UK Climate Change Adaptation and Disaster Risk Reduction programme.

-RedR UK is offering a free of charge, innovative, high-quality online training course where you will work your way through a climate risk assessment (CRA) process, using a specially designed tool that you can take away with you.
+RedR UK is offering an innovative, high-quality online training course where you will work your way through a climate risk assessment (CRA) process, using a specially designed tool that you can take away with you.
 This module is an interactive and practical course on assessing adaptive capacities, analysing community climate vulnerability, and identifying adaptive strategies and measures.

 The training consists of a series of webinars for participants to engage with, before joining a live, practical seminar (see time details on this page for the live session).
 In total, participants will be expected to spend about 3 hours on this training.